akariv/obudget2/README.md

 Build
 ===
-Make sure you have [CoffeeScript](http://coffeescript.org/) installe.
+Make sure you have [CoffeeScript](http://coffeescript.org/) installed.
 If you are using **Windows**, install using [these](http://www.colourcoding.net/blog/archive/2011/09/20/using-coffeescript-on-windows.aspx) instructions

 Run the make file
 (On windows Install [make for windows](http://www.equation.com/servlet/equation.cmd?fa=make))